markjjacob/Negotiation/TLON_Lecture_05.md

 # The Language of Negotiation - Ethics

-You are selling your e-bike to raise money for an upcoming trip overseas.
+1. You are selling your e-bike to raise money for an upcoming trip overseas.

 -	Is it ethical to say you have another offer, when there is no other offer?

-To gain inside knowledge of a competitor’s business, you have a consultant call and ask about problems or threats in the company.
+2. To gain inside knowledge of a competitor’s business, you have a consultant call and ask about problems or threats in the company.

 -	Is this an ethical way to learn about the competitor’s company?

-When selling your laptop, you decide not to tell buyers the computer crashes without warning.
+3. When selling your laptop, you decide not to tell buyers the computer crashes without warning.

 -	Is this ethical?
 Would you be likely to do this?

-You buy a new pair of shoes on sale (no returns) but you make a scene in the store and the manager refunds your money.
+4. You buy a new pair of shoes on sale (no returns) but you make a scene in the store and the manager refunds your money.

 -	Is this ethical?
 Would you be likely to do this?

+Is this ethical?

+    [[LYes][No][Unclear]]
+    [                                         ] 1
+    [                                         ] 2
+    [                                         ] 3
+    [                                         ] 4

 ### Ethics defined